 Furthermore, other requirements an applicant applying for an MMTC licensure must demonstrate are:

-That all owners, board members, officers, and managers have passed the required background screening
+• That all owners, board members, officers, and managers have passed the required background screening

-That the entity can maintain accountability of all raw materials, finished products, and any byproducts to prevent diversion or illegal access to or acquisition of these substances
+• That the entity can maintain accountability of all raw materials, finished products, and any byproducts to prevent diversion or illegal access to or acquisition of these substances

-The technical and technological ability to cultivate and manufacture marijuana and marijuana products like low-THC cannabis
+• The technical and technological ability to cultivate and manufacture marijuana and marijuana products like low-THC cannabis

-The capacity to secure the premises, resources, and personnel required to operate as a medical marijuana treatment center
+• The capacity to secure the premises, resources, and personnel required to operate as a medical marijuana treatment center

-A premises located in a good location within the state to dispense marijuana to registered qualified patients regionally or across the state as determined by the department
+• A premises located in a good location within the state to dispense marijuana to registered qualified patients regionally or across the state as determined by the department

-A diversity plan that assures the participation of minority persons and minority business enterprises, as established in section 288.703, or veteran business enterprises, as defined in section 295.187, in employment, ownership, and management.
+• A diversity plan that assures the participation of minority persons and minority business enterprises, as established in section 288.703, or veteran business enterprises, as defined in section 295.187, in employment, ownership, and management.
 An applicant must show the potency of the diversity plan by incorporating the following in their application for renewal:

-The financial power to continue operating for the two-year approval cycle.
-Certified financial statements must also be provided to the department.
+• The financial power to continue operating for the two-year approval cycle.
+Certified financial statements must also be provided to the department:

-An applicant for a medical marijuana treatment center license must pay a non-refundable application fee of $60,830 when submitting an application.
-The fee should be made payable to the “Florida Department of Health” in the form of a cashier's check or money order.
-A licensed marijuana treatment center must renew their license biennially at least 30 days, but not exceeding 60 days before the license expires.
-A licensed marijuana treatment center seeking to renew their license must complete the Application and Instructions for MMTC License Renewal and submit it together with the biennial renewal fees to:
+Currently, the cost of a Florida medical marijuana treatment center license application is $146,000.
+This license fee was raised in December 2022 from the initial application fee of $60,830.
+The fee should be made payable to the “Florida Department of Health” in the form of a cashier's check.
+A licensed marijuana treatment center must renew their license every two years at least 30 days, but not exceeding 60 days before the license expires.
+The renewal fee of an MTC license has similarly gone up from $60,000 to $1.33 million.

 Physical Address: